rushmie/SETCardRecognition/README.md

  ## Plan

- These are the main tasks we need to complete for developing our app:
+ These are the main tasks we want to accomplish for developing our app:

  **1. Collect the data.**